minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 1. Any function/method, (protocol) init method, closure or function type that is marked as `throws` can declare which type the function/method throws.
 2. At most one type of specific error can be used with a `throws`.
 3. The error **must** conform to `Swift.Error` by (transitive) conformation.
+4. An error thrown from the function's body has to be compatible with the thrown error of the function's signature.

 ### `catch`